Dan1718/Dan1718/README.md

 - 👋 Hi, I’m @Dan1718
-- 👀 I’m interested in Python
+- 👀 I’m interested mostly in Python
-- 🌱 I’m currently learning Python, Disnake.py
-- 💞️ I’m looking to help people with their discord bots!
 - 📫 Reach out to me on discord username == Dan1718#2054, id = 841969106974802002
 <!---
 Dan1718/Dan1718 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.